 Analysis and Test Results

-To accurately assess each of these games' pros and cons, we held several game nights and had our friends and family play each of these back-to-back to compare.
-We came up with the following metrics to assess each of the games' different merits and weaknesses: Entertainment Factor, Strategy Factor, Replayability, and Simplicity.
+To accurately assess each of these games' pros and cons, we held several game nights and had our friends and family play each of these games back-to-back to compare.
+We came up with the following metrics to assess each game's different merits and weaknesses: Entertainment Factor, Strategy Factor, Replayability, and Simplicity.

-For its entertainment factor, Ticket to Ride ranks high among our list.
+Ticket to Ride ranks high on our list as far as entertainment goes.
 The game is a nice blend of strategy and ease of play, making it easy to pick up and challenging enough to hold players' attention.
-Settlers of Catan also ranks high on our list for entertainment, although a bit lower, since it's not for everyone, and some of our testers found the strategy a bit overwhelming.
+Catan also ranks high on our list for entertainment, although a bit lower, since it's not for everyone, and some of our testers found the strategy a bit overwhelming.

 Camel Up also scores well in the entertainment factor.
 Its unique board setup and gambling style sets up the perfect game environment for friends to get competitive in their bets against one another.
-When it comes to smaller groups, Bananagrams and Qwirkle are great options, since they can still be fun with only two players.
+Bananagrams and Qwirkle are great options for smaller groups since they can still be fun with only two players.
 The unique way you build the board in both of these games also helps make them more fun.

-While many games can be fun without requiring much strategy, for many platers, strategic thinking and planning are what make board games so great.
-While some games thrive purely on fun, we found that most games benefit significantly from nuanced strategy.
-Settlers of Catan ranks high in our list for strategy, and with good reason.
-Although it takes some time to get used to the long list of complicated rules, true understanding of the game makes it quite addicting, as players try out new strategies and trade, collaborate, or manipulate their way to victory.
+While non-strategic games can still be fun, we found that most games benefit significantly from nuanced strategy.
+Catan ranks high in our list for strategy.
+There is a learning curve, but once you develop a true understanding of the game, it becomes quite addicting as you try out new strategies to trade, collaborate, or manipulate your way to victory.

 Similarly, but not quite as complicated, Ticket to Ride requires players to think ahead to connect their train routes and win the game.
 We like that both Catan and Ticket to Ride have multiple strategies that allow you to win.
 This means that you can choose a different approach each game, but you also must watch out for what other players are doing to avoid competing for the same goal.

 Codenames is another game that requires a different, skillful use of strategy.
 In this game, there is a lot of in-depth thinking to maximize the number of points you can win in a single turn.
-You must consider not only the connections between your own words, but your opponent's words, how your teammates might think, and the assassin word, which you lose if your team guesses.
-It's a unique type of strategy that makes this game very difficult to master, but incredibly fun.
+You must consider not only the connections between your own words but also your opponent's words while also taking into account how your teammates might think and the assassin word, which you lose if your team guesses.
+It's a unique type of strategy that makes this game very difficult to master but incredibly fun.

 Other games like Camel Up and especially Telestrations required minimal strategy, but in those cases, it didn't take much away from the game.
-Camel up relies on guesswork and risk-taking, so the lack of strategy is part of what makes it so fun.
-Telestrations has practically no strategy involved, but that's not a problem at all.
+Camel Up relies on guesswork and risk-taking, so the lack of strategy is part of what makes it so fun.
+Telestrations almost no strategy, but that's not a problem.
 In this case, the game is purely about fun and laughs, so we didn't find ourselves missing strategy at all.

-For this metric, we measured two factors of replayability: the number of times you can play in a row without getting bored, and the amount of times you can play a game over time.
+For this metric, we measured two replayability factors: the number of times you can play in a row without getting bored and the number of times you can play a game over time.
 Many games scored high in one category, but it was rare for one to score high in both.

-For its ability to be played multiple times in a row, as well as multiple times over a longer period, Telestrations ranks high in this category.
+For its ability to be played multiple times in a row and multiple times over a longer period, Telestrations ranks high in this category.
 This is due to the game's inherently humorous nature, making it fun for repeat play with a group of friends.
-Because players generate their own words to guess and charade in Telestrations, this game is also suitable for repeat play over time, since each round will have different words.
+Because players generate their own words to guess and charade in Telestrations, this game is also suitable for repeat play over time since each round will have different words.

-We evaluated the simplicity of each game by considering how difficult it was to learn for first-timers and how difficult it was to teach and play.
+We evaluated each game's simplicity by considering how difficult it was to learn for first-timers and how difficult it was to teach and play.
 We also considered how long the games took to set up and break down since all of these factors contribute to how easy it is to play each game.
 Not surprisingly, games such as Qwirkle and Bananagrams ranked highly, thanks to their simple rules and setup.
-Bananagrams also comes in a small package and is very transportable, making it even more convenient for traveling or on the go game nights.
+Bananagrams also comes in a small package and is very transportable, so it's super convenient for traveling or on-the-go game nights.

 Since most players are already familiar with the rules, and the setup is quite simple, Monopoly is a convenient game to play.
 Telestrations is also incredibly straightforward, especially since there is no strategy or learning curve — it's all about fun.
 On the other hand,Camel Up has many pieces and parts that can take some time to get organized, and it takes a little while to learn the rules from scratch.
 However, it's relatively simple to play and teach new players once you figure it out.

-Striking a nice balance between complexity and convenience is Ticket to Ride.
+Ticket to Ride strikes a nice balance between complexity and convenience.
 While it takes some time to learn the strategy, the rules and gameplay are actually not too complicated.
-Settlers of Catan is the most complicated game we tested.
+Catan is the most complicated game we tested.
 The game setup is relatively slow due to all of the various aspects and customizable board, and the nuances of different strategies can take a long time to get the hang of.
 It takes a while to understand the rules just from reading the instructions, and even experienced players can struggle to explain the rules to new players.

 — Ben Skach